Thatbelovedgirl/Thatbelovedgirl/README.md

 ### Hi there 👋
+My name is Olatunbosun Ayomide.
+I am a back end developer just at the start of her career.
+I'd love to connect and meet people of like minds and also learn from any one whose willing to teach.
+Here's a little about me;

 - 🌱 I’m currently learning how to code with python and also use Django and all it's framework.
 - 👯 I’m looking to collaborate on any open source project.